Chemists' Own Coldeze Tablets

 How much to take

-Take two tablets, three to four times a day if necessary.
+Adults and Children 12 years and over: Take two tablets, every four to six hours as necessary.
 Do not exceed 8 tablets in 24 hours.

 Not to be given to children under 12 years of age.